 Genome Scientist Tim Hughes Awarded Canada Research Chair

-“We need something cheerful in our lives right now,” says Tim Hughes as he beams from the screen, referring to his dazzling backdrop which aims to counteract the pandemic gloom.
+“We need something cheerful in our lives right now,” says Tim Hughes as he beams from the screen, alluding to the dazzling backdrop behind him aimed at brightening the pandemic gloom.

 Hughes, a professor of molecular genetics in the Donnelly Centre for Cellular and Biomolecular Research at the Temerty Faculty of Medicine, hasn’t left his house much since the start of the coronavirus crisis.
 He spends his days on video calls, overseeing research and boosting the morale of his team of computational biologists who, like him, are fortunate to be able to work safely from home.

 As the world continues to grapple with coronavirus, they are looking for answers to the fundamental question of how cells interpret the information in their genomes.
 Knowing this would allow scientists to predict how genetic mutations cause disease, but also how pathogens hijack our genes to their own benefit to potentially help us fight future outbreaks.

 "Our overarching goal is to find out how cells look at their DNA and figure out what to do about it" - Professor Tim Hughes

 The globally renowned genome scientist, and one of the world’s most cited researchers, according to data company Clarivate that specializes in academic publishing, Hughes has now been named Tier 1 Canada Research Chair in Decoding Gene Regulation, a prestigious appointment by the federal government reserved for scientists and scholars who are world-leading in their fields.

 The appointment will enable him to remain at the forefront of the exploration of the human genome, which remains no less mysterious than when it was first sequenced almost two decades ago.